Three Little Chickpeas

 Top the chia pudding with fresh or thawed frozen cherries, bananas, or granola for a healthy make-ahead breakfast or afternoon snack.

-For more dairy-free chia pudding recipes, try pineapple chia pudding, strawberry chia pudding, blueberry lemon chia pudding, or a mango chia bowls.
+For more dairy-free chia pudding recipes, try pineapple chia pudding, strawberry chia pudding, blueberry lemon chia pudding, chia pudding with yogurt, or a mango chia bowls.
 For more meal prep breakfast ideas, try dairy-free overnight oats.

 Jump to: